 Crimes for Mortgage Fraud in Florida

-When mortgage fraud is prosecuted in state court it is often prosecuted under Florida Statute § 817.545(2) & (5).
+Mortgage fraud that is prosecuted in state court is covered by Florida Statutes § 817.545(2) and (5).

-The crime of “Mortgage Fraud” may not be predicated solely upon information lawfully disclosed under federal disclosure laws, regulations, or interpretations related to the mortgage lending process.
-See § 817.545(3) Fla.
-Stat.
+As explained in § 817.545(3) Fla.
+Stat., the crime of “Mortgage Fraud” may not be predicated solely upon information lawfully disclosed under federal disclosure laws, regulations, or interpretations related to the mortgage lending process.

-The most serious penalties for mortgage fraud involve loan values stated on documents used in the mortgage lending process that exceed $100,000.
+More serious penalties apply if the mortgage fraud involves loan values stated on documents used in the mortgage lending process that exceed $100,000.

 Attorney for Mortgage Fraud Crimes in Tampa, FL

-If you were accused of Mortgage Fraud in Florida then it is important to talk with a criminal defense attorney as early in the case as possible.
-Never talk to any state or federal law enforcement officer about any allegation of mortgage fraud until after you have spoken with a criminal defense attorney.
+Never make statements to state or federal law enforcement officers about any allegations of mortgage fraud until after you have spoken with an experienced criminal defense attorney.

-We represent clients accused of fraud during the “mortgage lending process” which includes process of obtaining a residential mortgage loan from the solicitation, application or origination, negotiation of terms, third-party provider services, underwriting, closing, through the funding of the loan.
+We represent clients accused of fraud during the “mortgage lending process,” which includes obtaining a residential mortgage loan from the solicitation, application or origination, negotiation of terms, third-party provider services, underwriting, closing, and funding.

 The attorneys at the Sammis Law Firm represent clients with different types of fraud accusations, including mortgage fraud, throughout the Tampa Bay area in and around Hillsborough County, FL, including Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, and Polk County, FL.